Last Updated on

 29. The tasty-licious Taste of Chicago festival in July

 Go hungry or go home!
-There are hundreds of Chicago restaurants and bars with stands at the Taste each year.
-Although they are scaling back in size from years past, this is still one of the most delicious food festivals in the world!
+The Taste Of Chicago is the largest food festival in the entire world!
+There are hundreds of Chicago restaurants and bars with stands at the Taste each year, and without a doubt one of the most – if not THE MOST – delicious food festivals in the world!

 30. The National Museum of Mexican Art